sergeyieffe/portfolios/README.md

 **Problem solving:** Highlight projects where UX decisions directly addressed specific challenges or pain points, improving usability metrics or achieving business objectives.

-## General tips for both frontend developers and UX designers:
+## Tips for both frontend developers and UX designers:
 **Keep it updated:** Regularly update portfolios with new projects and skills to reflect growth and current trends in web development and UX design.

 **Clear navigation:** Ensure the portfolio itself is user-friendly, with clear navigation and intuitive design.
 This showcases your understanding of UX principles in action.